 Discover when your utility bill payments will affect your ability to successfully apply for credit.

 If you’re wondering whether utility bills affect your credit score, the answer is: it depends.

-Energy suppliers will each follow different standards when it comes to reporting information to credit reference agencies.
-What’s more, the UK’s three major credit reference agencies (Experian, Equifax and TransUnion) will each process this information differently to create your credit score.
+Energy suppliers each follow different standards when it comes to reporting information to credit reference agencies.
+What’s more, the UK’s three major credit reference agencies (Experian, Equifax and TransUnion) each process this information differently to create your credit score.

 What could be recorded on my credit file?

 It’s rare for timely utility bill payments to be passed on to credit reference agencies, as utility bill accounts aren’t regarded as credit accounts.